christospi/clerks-api/README.md

 ## Introduction

 The purpose of this project is to showcase best practices, coding principles, and structuring of a Rails API application.
-For more information on the requirements, check: [Clerks API requirements](https://github.com/hatchways-community/7e25dd52c32e4cf3a1822a0d900665e2/tree/main#readme)

 ## Prerequisites